joshuaguerin/Answer-Set-Programming-Algorithms/Numerical-3-Dimensional-Matching/README.md

 * T = {(5,0,5), (1,1,8), (7,3,0), (4,2,4)}.

 ## Implementational Details
 Note that the declaration of `x(k ; k).` in an instance.lp file will result in a *single* instance of `k` having property `value`.
-For simplicity this implementation was designed where *x*, *y*, and *z* are *sets*, allowing inclusion, but not duplicates.
+For simplicity this implementation was designed where *X*, *Y*, and *Z* are *sets*, allowing inclusion, but not duplicates.
 For a multi-set-based implementation, modification would be necessary.

 ## Problem Variants